zer0sh0t/HAL_9000/README.md

 HAL_9000 is a Neural Network library that offers various tools for Deep Learning and Reinforcement Learning tasks.

-Workflow of this library is inspired by Tensorflow’s Keras.
+Workflow of this library is inspired by Tensorflow’s Keras and Pytorch.

 As of now, HAL_9000 has 7 different operations: